The right to a nationality

 - UN Refugee Agency - Find what being ‘stateless’ means from the UN Refugee Agency

 - Migrants Rights Council Ireland – What does it feel like to be stateless?
-Young people living in Ireland share their experiences in Young Paperless and Powerful
+A video of young people living in Ireland sharing their experiences in Young Paperless and Powerful.

 Explore More – Resource materials for Teachers & Educators